maxwellsdm1867/spikeTriggeredMoments/code_validation_report.md

 ### ✅ DEPENDENCY VALIDATION
 - `manualRidgeRegressionCustom.m` is present in workspace
+- `getNaturalImagePatchFromLocation2.m` is present in workspace (improved with error handling)
 - Required Rieke Lab dependencies are documented
 - Function calls match expected signatures